Dpxk111/ai_screener/README.md

    - Run: `python manage.py migrate`

 7. **Access Your Application**
-   - Your app will be available at: `https://your-app-name.onrender.com`
+   - Your app will be available at: `https://ai-screener-5.onrender.com`
-   - Update your `WEBHOOK_BASE_URL` to this URL
+   - The `WEBHOOK_BASE_URL` is already configured for this deployment

 ### Railway Deployment